superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 pd.DataFrame(TextEmbedding.list_supported_models())
 ```

 Executing the code above will give you a list of all supported embedding models, including the one for generating sparse vector encoding through [SPLADE++](https://huggingface.co/prithivida/Splade_PP_en_v1).
-In this case, we use the default model.
+Here, we use the default model.

 ```python
 ##Initialising embedding model